MellowNight/MellowNight.github.io/_posts/2023-01-10-AetherVisor.md

 ### Sandboxing

-We just saw how we can mess with EPT/NPT entries to manipulate data exposed to the guest; you can also isolate memory regions and control read, write, and execute access coming from the region.
+&emsp;&emsp;We just saw how we can mess with EPT/NPT entries to manipulate data exposed to the guest; you can also isolate memory regions and control read, write, and execute access coming from the region.
 This serves as the basis for some current EDR, software containerization, or reverse engineering/dynamic analysis solutions.
 KVM's EPT/NPT capability is used by Intel Kata and Docker Desktop to isolate containers.
 The concept behind AetherVisor's NPT sandbox is similar to Bromium's LAVA tool.

 #### intercepting out-of-module execution